pdbro2k/pydanceweb/README.md

 If you click one of the buttons at the left side of the page you will get to a heat view where you can't judge or move competitors:

 ![c.f. screenshots/_2_heat_overview.png](screenshots/_2_heat_overview.png)

+(Please note that final rounds will not be accessible from this view!)

 ### Results